MV St Edmund: British Rail service

-Ministry of Defence Service
+Ministry of Defence service

 On 12 May 1982, just over a month after the start of the Falklands War, St Edmund was requisitioned for use by the Royal Navy.
 Between 13 and 19 May, St Edmund was modified at HMNB Devonport, becoming a troopship.
-She two had helipads, a satellite communications system, two freshwater generating plants and replenishment-at-sea gear fitted.
+An embarked Naval Party 2060 (NP2060) were drafted to the vessel.
+She had two helipads, a satellite communications system, two freshwater generating plants and replenishment-at-sea gear fitted.